microsoft/onenode-edge-poc/OneNode-NoDomain-Readme/OneNode-NoDomain.md

 - **Static IP addresses:** Azure Stack HCI requires static IP addresses for storage and workload (VM) traffic and doesn't support dynamic IP address assignment through DHCP for this high-speed network.
 You can use DHCP for the management network adapter unless you're using two in a team, in which case again you need to use static IPs.
 Consult your network administrator about the IP address you should use for each server in the cluster.
 - **VLAN ID:** Note the VLAN ID to be used for the network adapters on the servers, if any.
 You should be able to obtain this from your network administrator.

-> [!NOTE]
+    **Important**
->  This deployment script can operate in 2 Modes, Domain Required or No Domain Required.
+    This deployment script can operate in 2 Modes, Domain Required or No Domain Required.
 This is because of the nature of Single Node Azure Stack HCI, the technology will allow for a No Domain option.
 This is in now way a SUPPORTED operation mode for Azure Stack HCI and is NOT recomended for Production workloads.
 This is simply to support a quick development environment for testing Azure Stack HCI and it's features including Azure Kubernetes Solution on Azure Stack HCI, Ifrastructure as a Service, Azure Virtual Desktop on Azure Stack HCI (Currently in Preview) and more.
 Please use this deployment method only for Development and Concept Testing only.
+---
 #### Prepare hardware for deployment

 After you've acquired the server hardware for your Azure Stack HCI solution, it's time to rack and cable it.
 Use the following steps to prepare the server hardware for deployment of the operating system.